Key Resources: Education

 Providing Access to Economic Assets for Girls and Young Women in Low-and-lower Middle-income Countries: A

-(2012), Kelly Dickson and Mukdarut Bangpan, London: EPPI-Centre, Social
+Systematic Review of the Evidence (2012), Kelly Dickson and Mukdarut Bangpan, London: EPPI-Centre, Social

 Science Research Unit, Institute of Education, University of London, http://eppi.ioe.ac.uk/cms/LinkClick.aspx?fileticket=h23_PCuX5QM=&tabid=3359&mid=6565 (last